 In order for PNGC's operations to run smoothly and reliably, it is expected that each member, once reaching solo, will undertake weekend duties.
-An exception is made for those who only wish to fly mid-week but must be first sanctioned by the CFI/DCFI PNGC.

 Which roster a member fits into depends upon their qualification, but it is expected that each member will only fit into one roster, with the exception of tug pilots, who will share this privilege with one of the other duties (unless they carry out other tasks on behalf of PNGC but the CFI shall have final say).